FAMILIAR-project/familiar-documentation/presentations/SPLC2012/README.md

 The tutorial has been presented at SPLC'12 conference

-> This tutorial aims at presenting new feature modelling
-> tools directly applicable to a wide range of variability prob-
-> lems and application domains.
-Techniques and languages
+> This tutorial aims at presenting new feature modelling tools directly applicable to a wide range of variability problems and application domains.
-> for modelling, managing and conguring feature models will
+> Techniques and languages (FAMILIAR, TVL) for modelling, managing and configuring feature models will
-> be illustrated and explained to participants (practitioners or
-> academics, beginners or advanced).
+> be illustrated and explained to participants (practitioners or academics, beginners or advanced).

 ## Authors